Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

 }
 ```

-And with that we have completed the process of signing and verifying SOAP-messages!
+And with that, we have completed our roundtrip of signing and verifying SOAP messages!

-Here are gists, articles and documentation that inspired and helped us to figure out the signing and verification process for our SOAP-client.
+Here are gists, articles, and documentation that inspired and helped us to figure out the signing and verification process for our SOAP client.
 Feel free to check them out!

 * * *